 - Pension payments (by way of salary continuance benefits) that are made as a result of temporary ill-health

-- Payments to, or for the benefit of, a child reversionary beneficiary after the death of either of you if:
+- Payments to, or for the benefit of, a child reversionary beneficiary after the death of either of you if your child:

-- your child is over 18, the child was dependent on the member at the date of death and the payment is made to enable the child to complete their education,
+- Is over 18, was dependent on the member at the date of death and the payment is made to enable the child to complete their education

-- your child has special needs of a physical or mental disability and the payment is made to another person for the benefit of that child
+- Has special needs of a physical or mental disability and the payment is made to another person for the benefit of that child